goofpunk/goatlings-accesibility/README.md

 ## What sections does it effect?
-As of right now, it works in Explore Areas, Battles, and the Higher or Lower game.
+As of right now, it works in Explore Areas, Battles, Butterfly Snap, and the Higher or Lower game.
 Support for other modes is on the way!

 ## How do I install it?
 First, if install the [Greasemonkey extension on Firefox](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or [Tampermonkey on Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo//Open).
 Then go to [Greasy Fork](https://greasyfork.org/en/scripts/411537-goatlings-accessibility-mod) and click the install button.
 Then follow the instructions to complete installation!